MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Set-AzureRMPlan.md

 # Set-AzureRMPlan

 ## SYNOPSIS
-The cmdlet Set-AzureRMPlan updates the existing plan with the given modified plan object
+Updates the existing plan with the given modified plan object.

 ## SYNTAX